-You’re finally launching your online store with Shopify after a substantial amount of hard work.
-It’s exciting, but can quickly become a lot to juggle at once.
+You’re finally launching your Shopify store after all the hard work you put into it.
+It’s exciting, but can quickly become overwhelming.

 A million thoughts run through your mind.
 You aren’t sure you’ve completed everything necessary for a smooth launch day.
 Are all of your products loaded correctly?
 Have you created a marketing plan to promote your store?
 Does your website look trustworthy?